 Understanding our contribution to climate change and where we will see the greatest impacts provides the groundwork for climate action planning.
 The best available climate science has been applied to the on-the-ground conditions in Clark County to produce two studies that guide the development of the All-In Community Plan.

-Across all sectors, the Southern Nevada Region is responsible for 29,299,795 metric tons of CO2 equivalent in 2019.
+Across all sectors, the Southern Nevada region is responsible for 30 million metric tons of CO2 equivalent (2019).
 This is approximately the same amount of emissions as burning a train-load of coal stretching from Las Vegas to Cleveland!

 Our greenhouse gas emissions come from a variety of sources and we've broken them down to better understand how activities across the communities within Clark County contribute to our region's carbon footprint.
-Download the inventory report to learn more about what is driving greenhouse gas emissions in Clark County.
+Our biggest opportunities to reduce emissions are by using less energy in our homes and businesses, which contribute 47% of total emissions, and in our transportation which accounts for 37% of total emissions.
+Download the inventory report to learn more about what drives greenhouse gas emissions in Clark County.

 Set in the desert of the southwest, Clark County faces a unique set of climate challenges.
-The Climate Vulnerability Assessment tells us where we are most vulnerable to climate impacts and where we may be able to adapt.
-Identifying systems that are most vulnerable to certain climate impacts, such as electricity infrastructure to extreme heat or forest habitats to wildfires, enables us to prioritize actions to increase our resilience.
+The Climate Vulnerability Assessment being prepared tells us where we are most vulnerable to climate impacts and where we need to adapt.
+Identifying systems that are most vulnerable to certain climate impacts, such as electricity infrastructure to extreme heat or forest habitats to wildfires, enables us to prioritize actions that increase our resilience.